csiro-fair/marimba/docs/pipeline.md

 corrupted or altered during packaging.

 11. **Dataset Validation**: Once the Dataset has been finalized, it undergoes a validation process to check for any inconsistencies with its manifest.
-This step is critical to certify that the Dataset is complete and accurate as per the original specifications.
+This step is critical to certify that the Dataset is complete and accurate.

 When the packaging process is executed using the Marimba package command, these steps are visually tracked in the CLI using progress bars to provide real-time feedback on the packaging progress.
 The completion of this process results in a